cohortfsllc/crimson/README.md

 Building
 --------

-Call make with the path to the Seastar package-config file, like so:

-make SEASTAR_PC="$HOME/seastar/build/release/seastar.pc"
+You will need

+- cmake
+- Seasatar
+  seastare may be acquired with
+  `git clone git://github.com/scylladb/seastar.git`
+  and built with
+  `./configure.py; ninja-build`

+  For more info read Seastar's install instructions

+Call CMake and build make.
+If you have seastar installed in a nonstandard location, use a line like

+`PKG_CONFIG_PATH=/path/to/seastar/build/release cmake /path/to/crimson`

-(Substitute 'debug' for release if you wish.)
+(Substitute `debug` for release if you wish.)

 Future
 ------